History of the European Cup and UEFA Champions League: 1993 – The birth of the Champions League; Marseille attain first title

-1994 to 1997 – Milan title, Ajax and Juventus return and Borussia's first title
+1994 to 1997 – AC Milan title, Ajax and Juventus return and Borussia's first title

-Milan reclaimed the trophy in 1994, beating a star-studded Barcelona side, 4–0, in what many have hailed as one of the finest European Cup Final performances of the modern age.
+Milan reclaimed the trophy in 1994, beating a star-studded Barcelona side, 4–0, in what many have hailed as one of the finest European Cup final performances of the modern age.
 Milan were the underdogs, with two key defenders forced to sit out, but coach Fabio Capello spurned the traditional Italian caution of catenaccio and led them to a rout of Johan Cruyff's "Dream Team".
 Milan defender Marcel Desailly had previously played for Marseille when they won the Champions League, being the first player to win the Cup in consecutive seasons with different clubs, and also making him the first player to transfer to the finals opposing side.
-Milan also went on to reach the final in 1995 but lost 1–0 to a youthful Ajax side featuring Edwin van der Sar, Frank de Boer, Ronald de Boer, Edgar Davids, Clarence Seedorf, Marc Overmars and Patrick Kluivert, as well as the veterans Frank Rijkaard and Danny Blind.
+Milan also went on to reach the final in 1995 but lost 1–0 to a youthful Ajax side featuring Edwin van der Sar, Frank de Boer, Ronald de Boer, Edgar Davids, Clarence Seedorf, Marc Overmars, Jari Litmanen and Patrick Kluivert, as well as the veterans Frank Rijkaard and Danny Blind.
 It was the club's first triumph since 1973, when they had won three titles consecutively.
 Ajax, in turn, reached the next final in 1996, but fell to Juventus of Ciro Ferrara, the 1993 winner Didier Deschamps, Paulo Sousa and the notable offensive trio composed by Alessandro Del Piero, Fabrizio Ravanelli and the 1992 finalist Gianluca Vialli after a penalty shoot-out.
 Vialli became the sixth Italian player (after former Juventus players Sergio Brio, Antonio Cabrini, Gaetano Scirea, Marco Tardelli and Stefano Tacconi) to have won the three seasonal European club titles, first striker to do so.

 Borussia Dortmund won the UEFA Champions League in 1997.
 In the final in Munich, Dortmund faced Juventus.
 Karl-Heinz Riedle put Dortmund ahead shooting under the goalkeeper from a cross by Paul Lambert.
 Riedle then made it two with a bullet header from a corner kick.
 In the second half, Alessandro Del Piero pulled one back for Juventus with a back heel, then 20-year-old substitute and local boy Lars Ricken latched on to a through pass by Andreas Möller.
 Only 16 seconds after coming on to the pitch, Ricken chipped Angelo Peruzzi in the Juventus goal from over 20 yards with his first touch of the ball.
 Dortmund lifted the trophy with a 3–1 victory.
 Dortmund manager Ottmar Hitzfeld was able to lift the title for the first time.
+As of 2024, Dortmund remain the only team to have won the tournament after its rebranding having never reached the European Cup or the Champions League final previously.
+Valencia, Bayer Leverkusen, Monaco, Arsenal, Chelsea, Tottenham Hotspur, Paris Saint-Germain and Manchester City subsequently failed since.